-Zika is a virus.
+Zika is a mosquito-borne virus.
 It was first discovered in the Zika Forest of Uganda in 1947.
 For many decades, it was thought to be a rare cause of viral infection.
 It was found only in small areas of Africa, the Yap Islands in the Pacific, and Easter Island.
 But in April 2015, it was found in Brazil.
-For unknown reasons, it has since spread quickly to many countries in South and Central America, and to the Caribbean and Mexico.
+It has since spread quickly to many countries in South America and Central America, and to the Caribbean and Mexico.

 A number of cases have also been found in the U.S. Most of these people got the virus while visiting other parts of the world where mosquitoes are spreading it.
-But very recently experts reported that the virus had been spread by mosquitoes in the U.S.
+But in some cases the virus had been spread by mosquitoes in the U.S.

 The Zika virus is mostly passed on by the bite of the mosquito species Aedes.
 Pregnant women who have it can also pass it on to their unborn child.
-New data suggests people may also get it through sexual contact and blood transfusion.
-But experts know so little about the virus that they are still learning all the ways it can be passed on.
+People may also get it through sexual contact and blood transfusion.

-Most people infected with the Zika virus have no symptoms.
-For the 1 out of 5 people who do have symptoms, they are usually very mild.
-They last 5 to 7 days and then go away completely.
+The time it takes from exposure to the Zika virus to the appearance of symptoms (called the incubation period) is not definite, but it is believed to be a few days.
+But most people infected with the Zika virus have no symptoms.
+For the 1 out of 5 people who do have symptoms, they are often very mild.
+They last 2 to 7 days and then go away completely.
 They may include:

 Joint and muscle pain